dcunited001/dcunited001.github.io/_drafts/oneirontology.md

 sense would it make that God would lose power if that idea of God were to be eradicated from the planet?
 God would simply re-emerge as we come to observe certain undeniable truths.
-Those truths are unrefutable and, in fact, humanity's development would only be stunted in a world where religion is eradicated.
+Those truths are irrefutable and, in fact, humanity's development would only be stunted in a world where religion is eradicated.
 We'd embarassingly rediscover it and, if not, then artifical intelligence would rediscover it, since the idea of God is a core dependency of models for cognition and